 Should my toes be bent in climbing shoes?

 The short answer to this question is yes.
-Even in the basic, beginner-level climbing shoes, your toes will be bent a little so that they just touch the edge of the shoe.
-Your big toe will be curled down.
+Even in the basic, beginner-level climbing shoes, your toes will be bent a little so that they just touch the edge of the shoe, in contrast to normal street shoes.
+In many fit climbing shoes, you will experience slightly curled toes, especially the big toe.
 Initially, this can be a source of discomfort for novice climbers.
-The solution is to choose a shoe that is comfortable but has a snug fit.
+The solution is to choose a soft shoe that is comfortable but has a fit snug.

-If we talk about intermediate-level climbing shoes, the toes are still bent, but a little more than beginner shoes.
+If we talk about intermediate-level or moderate shoes, the situation of the climbing shoe fit is that the toes are still bent, but a little more than beginner shoes.
 The main rule of the thumb is: all of your toes should be right in the end of the toe box with no dead space.
 This is what we call a snug fit.
-Any deviation from this and you’ll suffer in performance.
+Any deviation from this in modern shoes and you’ll suffer in performance.
+Thus, you should choose climbing shoes that fit this profile.

-Advanced climbing shoes have an aggressively downturned profile.
-In these shoes, your toes are curled to a significant degree.
-These shoes are not recommended for beginners, and for a good reason.
-Because such a curl of the toes can prove to be really uncomfortable, which the beginners are not used to.
+Advanced rock climbing shoe has an aggressively downturned profile.
+In these downturned shoes, your toes are curled to a significant degree and the foot shape is altered significantly.
+These shoes are not recommended for beginners, and for their much tighter fit.
+Because such a curl of the toes can prove to be really uncomfortable, which the beginners are not disposed to wearing climbing shoes of this type.

 Are climbing shoes supposed to hurt your toes?

-The main rule in this case is : climbing shoes should be snug but not painful.
+The main rule in this case is : climbing shoes should be snug but not painful, and should not be too much on the tight fit side.
 After all, climbing is supposed to be fun.
 If while climbing your feet constantly hurt and you are having a hard time climbing, then your shoes are too tight.
-A little discomfort is fine though.
+A little discomfort is fine though, as seen in much tighter shoes.

 Are climbing shoes bad for your feet?

 Not necessarily.
-If you are climbing in shoes that are way too tight, then foot problems like bunions, corns etc. can arise.
-If your feet hit the wall or the ground in such shoes, there is an increased risk of foot injury.
+If you have aggressive climbing shoe that is way too tight like leather shoes or leather lined shoes, then foot problems like bunions, corns etc. can arise.
+If your feet hit the wall or the ground in such shoes, especially during crack climbing, there is an increased risk of foot injury.

-In summary, climbing shoes are not bad for your feet unless they are worn extremely tight.
-If you find the right fitting shoe that is snug and comfortable, you can avoid a lot of problems and reduce the risk of foot injury.
+In summary, synthetic shoes pairs are not bad for your feet unless they are on the tighter shoe side.
+If you find the right fitting climbing shoes that are snug and comfortable, you can avoid a lot of problems and reduce the risk of foot injury.
+Neutral shoes generally fall into this category, and are fit for most users.

 Conclusion:

-Hopefully by now, you have a good idea of how your climbing shoes are supposed to fit.
+Hopefully by now, you have a good idea of how your climbing shoes are supposed to fit according to your different foot shapes.
 In the end, it all comes down to experience.
 You have to try out shoes for yourself and see what fits well, what feels sufficiently tight yet comfortable and what meets your requirements of climbing.
+You should also not ignore the comfort of your feet and try out comfy shoes or soft shoes for yourself.